 - Over half (66%) often or very often work on a paper or project that requires integrating ideas or information from various sources.

 - Thirty-four percent of students never come to class without completing readings or assignments, while 14% do so often or very often.

 - Nearly half (46%) rarely or never use peer or other tutoring resources.

-- Nearly two-thirds (63%) use a computer lab sometimes or often, with one-third (32%) using one often.
+- Nearly two-thirds (61%) use a computer lab sometimes or often, with nearly one-third (30%) using one often.

-- Nearly three in 10 (29%) students haven’t read any books for personal enjoyment or academic enrichment.
+- One in three (33%) students haven’t read any books for personal enjoyment or academic enrichment this academic year..

 - The vast majority of students (98%) spend at least some time preparing for class, with two in five (40%) spending between one and five hours, and three in 10 (30%) spending six to ten hours and (29%) eleven hours or more.